So you’ve decided that you want to learn to scuba dive. Or maybe you want to take the next level scuba diving certification.

 Yup!
 Recreational divers can cross over.
 If you want to do your Open Water with PADI then do an advanced course with SSI, that’s no problem.
 Always double-check with the dive centre you’re going to ahead of time, but in theory, it’s a-okay!

-Are you ready to learn to scuba dive?
+ready to learn to scuba dive?

 Are you buzzing to get in the water and learn how to scuba dive?

 The ocean covers over two-thirds of the world’s surface!
 What better way to explore the planet than getting scuba diving certified.
-Then you can traverse the underwater world next time you’re travelling or on holiday.
+Then you can traverse the underwater world next time you’re traveling or on holiday.